Hawkeye (miniseries): Development

 Around the series' release, commentators speculated that a potential second season could be made focusing on Bishop.
 Though the series was originally intended to be a limited series, Marvel Studios did not classify it as such during its awards campaign and home media release which led to further speculation about the possibility of a second season being made.
 When asked about another season, Thomas said he could not talk about future plans but he was open to returning.
 Renner was asked about a second season in May 2024, following rumors that one was in development with a reduced role for Barton.
 The actor said he was open to playing Barton again after recovering from a serious accident in 2023, but he had not discussed another season with Marvel and was focused on other projects.
+Guest later stated that he was involved in discussions about a potential second season at one point, but it did not come together due to timing issues.
 In February 2025, Winderbaum gave Hawkeye as an example of an MCU limited series that Marvel felt could be given a second season, and said they were "looking for opportunities to do that".
 He felt Barton, Bishop, and the series' Christmas setting could be revisited at any point.
 That May, Renner said he had been approached about a second season but he turned down Marvel Studios' offer for half his first-season salary.
 Renner believed the reduced offer was due to his accident and said he would have returned if he was offered his first season salary.
 He said in July, "I'm sure we'll end up doing [a second season of Hawkeye]" alongside other projects with him reprising the role, which he was happy to do and felt physically ready for.